 According to her diary, they had kissed, not long after he said the words.
 It happened several times.
 They would both swear off doing it, then relapse, then swear it off again.
 He would tell her about the lack of intimacy he felt with his wife, and how different things were with her, his Patient.

 And they were still growing closer.
-She knew, because he had called on her once, saying he needed her help: there was a former patient of his who he was concerned about — threatening to file a malpractice suit against him, or something like that — and the Patient was Facebook friends with her.
+She knew, because he had called on her once, saying he needed her help: there was a former patient of his whom he was concerned about — the young woman was threatening to file a malpractice suit against him, or something like that — and the Patient was Facebook friends with her.
 Dr. Fox said he needed evidence from her profile.
 “The more information we get about her that shows she’s doing OK, the more protected I am,” he said in a voicemail.

 The Patient did as he asked.
 It meant he trusted her even more.
 That he wouldn’t leave.

 Suddenly, she realized she was going too fast for the turn, and hit the brakes.
 Her car went off the road, and rolled over, coming to rest in a clearing.
 The car was totaled, but somehow, she didn’t have a scratch.